 Introduction

 Non-adherence is a recognised problem in the dialysis population for both haemodialysis (HD) and peritoneal dialysis (PD) patients.1 Most research in the literature focuses on non-adherence among HD patients,2-6 due to a more restrictive treatment regimen and a greater number of objective measurements available,7 such as interdialytic weight-gain (IWG).
-However, PD also requires a strict regime of dialysis exchanges and patients must take an active role in their adherence to fluid restrictions, dietary advice and medication regimes.8 Although assessment of non-adherence among PD patients may provide a greater challenge, as PD is a self-managed treatment taking place at home; studies have been conducted to investigate adherence with the PD exchanges dialysis prescription.
+However, PD also requires a strict regime of dialysis exchanges and patients must take an active role in their adherence to fluid restrictions, dietary advice and medication regimes.8 Although assessment of non-adherence among PD patients may provides a greater challenge, as PD is a self-managed treatment taking place at home; studies have been conducted to investigate adherence with the PD exchanges dialysis prescription.
 Non-adherence to exchanges administered prescription has been demonstrated in around one third of PD patients in objectively measured studies9-11 and in self-reported exchanges missed.12 Recognising a dearth of research related to fluid and dietary adherence, a recent study investigating self-reported adherence to the PD regimen found that 36% of patients did not adhere to their fluid restrictions;13 the authors identified that patients who were younger, male, or who had been receiving PD for longer demonstrated more non-adherent behaviour.
 Furthermore, documented clinical observations continue to reveal poor fluid self-management among PD patients14,15 and this is a recognised phenomenon among the PD care team.16

 Research has demonstrated the importance of fluid adherence in terms of fluid retention (or ‘fluid overload’) and its impact on morbidity and mortality of PD patients.17,18 The consequences of fluid overload include shortness of breath, muscle cramping, dizziness, as well as hypertension, oedema (i.e. ankle, leg, facial), pulmonary oedema, cardiomyopathy and mortality.18 Achieving fluid balance is crucial in PD and interventions to reduce excess fluid consumption would therefore be beneficial to both patient health outcomes and the larger health economy.